stevelorenz/comnetsemu/app/internet_of_things/comnets_iot_mqtt/README.md

   Please take a look at [mosquitto_pub](https://mosquitto.org/man/mosquitto_pub-1.html), [mosquitto](https://mosquitto.org/man/mosquitto-8.html) and [mosquitto_sub](https://mosquitto.org/man/mosquitto_sub-1.html) for information regarding parameters used for  publisher, broker and subscriber.

-### How to run
+## How to run
 `sudo python3 teststar.py` sets up the following star topology.
-The hosts `h1, h2, h3, h4, h5 are connected to each other by a switch`.
+The hosts h1, h2, h3, h4, h5 are connected to each other by a switch.

 ```text
 h1: MQTT broker (Eclipse Mosquitto)                     10.0.0.1:1883